Give

 Not only did she return in full-health, Maud also returned in a MAF plane packed full of medical supplies, baby clothes and gifts for the community.

 It’s amazing for MAF to be part of such an inspirational story.
-Maud continues to support the community of Mulita remotely from her home in Northern Ireland.
+Until her death, Maud continued to support the community of Mulita remotely from her home in Northern Ireland.

 ‘So much of the healing process was really MAF caring for me, loving me and just being so kind and so hospitable.
 I probably wouldn’t have survived if it hadn’t been for MAF!’